-The Company holds a Reserve Account for £2,198,454 to assist the Company should it not be able to meet its obligations.
-The reliance on this facility is therefore dependent upon the creditworthiness of BOS.
-The rating requirement under the Programme Documentation for the Reserve Account to remain with BOS is a short term rating with Standard and Poor's (S&P) of A-1.
-As at 31 December 2019, BOS met this requirement with a short term rating of A-1 (2018: S&P short term rating: A-1).
-The Company has not drawn on this facility since inception.
+The Company has an unconditional and irrevocable 364-day revolving letter of credit provided by BOS.
+The letter of credit is for a maximum aggregate principal amount of £890,000 to assist the Company should it not be able to meet its obligations under the Notes.
+The reliance on this facility is therefore dependent upon the creditworthiness of BOS, which currently has a long-term rating from Standard and Poor's (S&P) of A+ (2018: S&P long-term rating: A+).
+The Company has not drawn on the Letter of Credit since inception.